mazipan/hello-open-source/README.md

 ﻿# Hello Open Source 🖐️

-👶 Repository for beginners that learn to contribute to open source project
+A repository to learn about open source code contributions flow (*for beginner only*)

 ## ❓ How to contribute